kowalcj0/kowalcj0.github.io/content/posts/2018/003-human-condition-i-no-greater-love.md

     - war
     - 1959
     - criterion collection
+cover:

-featuredImage: /img/2018/003/human_condition_i_-_its_the_woman_that_men_love.jpg
+  image: /img/2018/003/human_condition_i_-_its_the_woman_that_men_love.jpg
-featuredImageDescription: "Being a wife is a profession.
+  caption: "Being a wife is a profession.
 But it's the woman than men love.
 Source: [Criterion](https://www.criterion.com/films/2106-the-human-condition)"
-dropCap: false
+  style: wide
 ---

 ### Ratings & further reading